rhiz0matic/Plus4-Wiki/content/nozzle-clogging-tips/README.md

 The ceramic heatbreak nozzles appear to work, while the other fixes listed here will help to minimise, but not completely address the chance of clogging.

-It shoudl be noted that there have been no reports of clogging on the Qidi Discord Community server by users after installing the ceramic heat-break nozzle, along with installing the duct and better fan.
+It should be noted that there have been no reports of clogging on the Qidi Discord Community server by users after installing the ceramic heat-break nozzle, along with installing the duct and better fan.

 - Install a nozzle from Qidi that has the ceramic heatbreak.  eg. [Ceramic Heatbreak Nozzle](https://qidi3d.com/products/plus-4-bimetal-nozzles-2pcs).
   These nozzles can be easily identified by the white heatbreak section between the upper and lower portions of the nozzle, whereas the stainless steel heatbreaks are silvery in appearance.